SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/software.md

 1. use Docker on a laptop or desktop machine to build a Docker container for your software
 2. push that container to Dockerhub or another Docker container registry use Shifter on Cori, Edison or Denovo to pull that image to the NERSC Shifter registry
-3. use Shifter on a batch node to run that container, and perform useful work.
-Note that Shifter is not available on Genepool, the kernel version there is too old to support containers.
-This is just one reason why we're commissioning Denovo.
+3. use Shifter on a batch node to run that container, and perform useful work

 !!! note
 	The JGI has a containerization project, intended to provide